terrytangyuan/terrytangyuan.github.com/_posts/2016-06-09-scikit-flow-v09.markdown

 In this post, I will explain some major changes introduced since [v0.9](https://github.com/tensorflow/tensorflow/releases/tag/v0.9.0rc0) to help existing users understand the code better as well as a call for contributors for this exciting and rapid growing project.
 To share some of my passion towards building and contributing open-source softwares, please take a look at this [interview blog](http://uptake.com/5-questions-with-uptake-data-scientist-and-scikit-flow-co-creator-yuan-tang/) from my company.

+## Distributed Estimator

+With the great addtion of [graph_actions module](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/learn/python/learn/graph_actions.py) that handles most of the complicated distributed logics of model training and evaluation, the [estimators](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/learn/python/learn/estimators) now incorporates `Supervisor` and `QueueRunner` logics to train models in a distributed fasion. `Estimator` now accepts custom model function that accepts various signatures, such as the following:

+* `(features, targets) -> (predictions, loss, train_op)`
+* `(features, targets, mode) -> (predictions, loss, train_op)`
+* `(features, targets, mode, params) -> (predictions, loss, train_op)`

+Basically `train_op` can be specified instead of using `learn.trainer` internally so users are able to specify more customized things and a lot of high-levels in `contrib` folder can be utilized as well.
+You can inherit from basic estimator and build your own estimators that suit your needs without worrying about implementation details on communications between different threads and setting up a master supervisor.
+Please see the documentation for `Estimator` for most updated docs.
+You can find the work-in-progress API guides [here](https://www.tensorflow.org/versions/master/api_docs/python/contrib.learn.html).
+We haven't updated the examples yet but you can find a lot of unit tests that serve as most recent examples.

 ## Customized Model

 For example, you can now build higly customized models like the following: